Integrating FCM Push Notifications

 -

-API Key (using the legacy Server Key authorization method and legacy FCM API): Enter the server key obtained from your service account.
+API Key (Uses legacy Server Key authorization and legacy FCM API): Enter the server key obtained from your service account.

 Warning

-If the authentication method configured in your project is API Key, please note that as of June 20, 2023, sending messages (including upstream messages) using the legacy FCM XMPP and HTTP APIs has been deprecated by FCM and will be removed by June 2024.
-RC's push service backend will also remove this capability by then.
-Therefore, you need to migrate to the certificate (FCM's JSON private key file) authentication method as soon as possible.
-For detailed instructions, refer to the above Obtain Google Service Account Credentials.
+If your project is configured with API Key as the authentication method, note that as of June 20, 2023, sending messages (including upstream messages) using FCM's legacy XMPP and HTTP APIs has been deprecated by FCM and will be removed by June 2024.
+RC's push service backend will also remove this capability at that time.
+Therefore, you must migrate to the certificate authentication method (FCM's JSON private key file) as soon as possible.
+For detailed instructions, refer to the above section Obtain Google Service Account Credentials.

 -